carolinajimenez26/carolinajimenez26/README.md

 <!-- <h1 align="center">Hi 👋, I'm Carolina Jimenez Gomez</h1> -->
-<h5 align="center">I'm Software Engineer with experience writing, debugging and testing code.
-Fast learner, hard worker, willing to level up my career improving my skills and learning new things.
-I like encouraging people and teaching them what I know.</h5>
+<h5 align="center">I'm Software Engineer with experience building, testing, deploying and monitoring software.
+Mostly I've been doing full-stack development.</h5>

-<h3> In the past I've built 👩‍💻: </h3>
+<h3> In the past I've worked on 👩‍💻: </h3>

+- [Amazon](amazon.com) in internal projects and in the Gifting team.

+- [Check24](https://www.check24.de/) in the insurance portal as a Software Developer

-- __[A SSL Certificate Viewer](https://wiki.mozilla.org/Firefox_Security_Newsletter/FSN-2019#Firefox_Security) for Mozilla Firefox 🦊__.
+- Building __[a new SSL Certificate Viewer](https://wiki.mozilla.org/Firefox_Security_Newsletter/FSN-2019#Firefox_Security) for Mozilla Firefox 🦊__.
 This was my internship project there.
 (Tip: you can see the project landed in Firefox, just typing _about:certificate_ in the search bar 🔥)

-- __A web page for [jointDeveloper](https://jointdevweb.firebaseapp.com/photoGallery)__.
+- Building __a web page for [jointDeveloper](https://jointdevweb.firebaseapp.com/photoGallery)__.
 As a volunteer.
 I used React and Firebase.
 You can see the source code [here](https://github.com/jointDeveloper/web).

-- __A mobile application for Truck Drivers 📱🚚__.
+- Building __a mobile application for Truck Drivers 📱🚚__.
 As an internship project at [DPS](https://digitalproductschool.io/).
 I used ReactNative and Firebase, to build a social network-like application for Truck drivers.

-- __A web application that automates the processes for tractography generation 🧠__.
+- Building __a web application that automates the processes for tractography generation 🧠__.
 As my bachelor's degree thesis.
 You can read it [here](http://repositorio.utp.edu.co/dspace/handle/11059/9433).

-- __A web application to calculate a cuantitative value for brain's densitometry 🧠__.
+- Building __a web application to calculate a cuantitative value for brain's densitometry 🧠__.
 As a research assistant at [Grupo Sirius](https://sirius.utp.edu.co/).
 You can read the results [here](https://www.overleaf.com/project/58d9229f0df518ca6813171f).

 <!--<p align="left"> <img src="https://komarev.com/ghpvc/?username=carolinajimenez26" alt="carolinajimenez26" /> </p> -->